synthMoza/ilab_2course/README.md

 # iLab 2 course
 All problems I have managed to solve during iLab on second course of learning in MIPT.
-Each task includes C++ code, Makefile and unit tests.

 | Problem     | Last solved level  |
 | ----------- | ------------- |